 – A bit of visual distortion

 A beginner-level lens has numerous advantages and boasts similar specifications to a previous Nikon lens.
-It’s a cost-effective option that makes a valuable addition to your camera bag if you’re looking to save money initially.
+It’s a cost-effective option that makes a valuable addition to your camera bag if you want to save money initially.
 Despite its budget-friendly price, this lens still provides numerous benefits and quality features.

-Build and handling: As the previous one, this lens is also designed for consumer use, equipped with all the essential buttons and information.
-Compared to the prior option, the Nikon D7500 portrait lens is even lighter, weighing just 6.6 oz (185 g), making it an ideal choice for extended hand-held shooting sessions.
+Build and handling: As the previous one, this lens is also designed for consumer use and is equipped with all the essential buttons and information.
+Compared to the previous option, this 50mm portrait lens is lighter, weighing just 6.6 oz (185 g), making it an ideal choice for extended hand-held shooting sessions.

 3. Sigma 35mm F1.4 Art DG HSM Nikon